-6.5 Mergers & Acquisitions
+6.5 Mergers and Acquisitions

-A well-functioning IT plays an important role in M&A activities of companies.
-In this context, questions of how the existing IT can be taken over or integrated are of major relevance besides other topics such as strategic issues, for example.
+Well-functioning IT plays an important role in the M&A activities of companies.
+In this context, questions of how the existing IT can be taken over or integrated are of major relevance alongside other topics such as strategic issues.
 According to the global consulting firm McKinsey, IT often makes up more than half of the synergies in a merger (Sarrazin & West, 2011).

-Before discussing the role of the IT within M&A, we want to quickly elaborate on the M&A process as such.
-A typical M&A transaction follows the steps outlined hereinafter (Engelhardt, 2017, p.
+Before discussing the role of IT within M&A, we want to quickly elaborate on the M&A process as such.
+A typical M&A transaction follows the steps outlined below (Engelhardt, 2017, p.
 3 ff.):

-“Beautifying" the bride (i.e., to organization that is to be sold) and, if necessary, reorganization and repositioning
+“Beautifying” the bride (i.e., the organization that is to be sold) and, if necessary, reorganization and repositioning.

 Finding a buyer: If the market is experiencing an increased supply of liquidity, vendors often approach a large number of potential buyers (strategic investors or financial investors) to find the optimal purchase price.
-The approach usually takes place via M&A advisors or banks or law firms in the context of a bidding process or auction.
+The approach usually takes place via M&A advisors, banks, or law firms in the context of a bidding process or auction.

-First discussions and letter of intent (LOI): In the so-called letter of intent the cornerstones of the planned transaction are agreed.
-It includes both organizational issues (e.g., schedule, participants, exclusivity) as well as the core issues of the subsequent purchase contract, as far as already foreseeable (e.g., purchase price).
+First discussions and letter of intent (LOI): In the so-called letter of intent, the cornerstones of the planned transaction are agreed.
+It includes both organizational issues (e.g., schedule, participants, exclusivity) and the core issues of the subsequent purchase contract, as far as they already foreseeable (e.g., purchase price).

-Due diligence: In the due diligence check, the prospective buyer checks what is to be acquired as closely as possible to identify potential risks of the transaction.
-Only significant risks are considered, as in the case of a company acquisition there are many uncertainties.
+Due diligence: In the due diligence check, the prospective buyer checks what is to be acquired as closely as possible to identify the potential risks of the transaction.
+Only significant risks are considered, since in the case of a company acquisition there are many uncertainties.
 The results of the due diligence check are so-called due diligence reports and are also reflected in the sales contract.
-Another reason for performing due diligence lies in the responsibility of the buyer (i.e., board member or managing director) towards their own company or the own shareholders.
-Conversely, the seller also has a reasonable interest in carrying out a due diligence so that any rights of withdrawal or excessive safeguards can be avoided.
+Another reason for performing due diligence lies in the responsibility of the buyer (i.e., board member or managing director) toward their own company or shareholders.
+Conversely, the seller also has a reasonable interest in carrying out due diligence so that any rights of withdrawal or excessive safeguards can be avoided.
 The due diligence is usually a focus of the overall M&A project.
 Increasingly, the topic of compliance becomes a separate area of due diligence reports, which also covers IT compliance.

-Contract negotiations
+Contract negotiations.

 Signing and closing: Signing is the notarial certification of the purchase contract, and closing refers to the point in time at which the transaction is completed.

-Implementation and integration
+Implementation and integration.

-During M&A, the IT is put to the test especially during the due diligence phase.
+During M&A, the IT infrastructure is put to the test especially during the due diligence phase.
 Here, the prospective buyer wants to check what is to be acquired as closely as possible (Engelhardt, 2017).
-The goal of the due diligence is the identification of potential risks for the buyer.
-Major activities concerning the IT are the identification of IT risks that may potentially break the deal, as well as effort estimation for integrating the new IT into the existing organization (Johanning, 2019).
+The goal of due diligence is the identification of potential risks for the buyer.
+Major activities concerning IT are the identification of IT risks that may potentially break the deal as well as effort estimation for integrating the new IT into the existing organization (Johanning, 2019).